Saint Fabiola: Legacy

 Cardinal Wiseman immortalised her in his novel, Fabiola.
 Wiseman wrote Fabiola in part as an answer to the vigorously anti-Catholic book Hypatia (1853) by Charles Kingsley.
-The novel was mainly intended to aid the embattled Catholic minority in England.
+The novel was mainly intended to aid the embattled Roman Catholic minority in England.

 Jean-Jacques Henner painted his portrait of Fabiola (in a classical Roman profile) in 1885; the original of this idealized portrayal of the saint was lost in 1912 but the image was copied by artists around the globe in the following century.
 In 2008, contemporary artist Francis Alÿs mounted a traveling exhibition of over 300 of these copies from his own collection.
 The exhibition first ran at the Hispanic Society of America in New York City, then the LACMA in Los Angeles, going on to the National Portrait Gallery in London from May to September 2009.
 The collection, grown to include 514 copies of the portrait, was later on show at the Byzantine Fresco Chapel of the Menil Collection in Houston from May 21, 2016, to May 13, 2018.